NickdevC/Film_Quiz/README.md

 -   __Home page__

     - The landing page is designed to draw the user's eye immediately in, by placing all of the content centered in the viewport.
 The background colours (consistent throughout the website) are pastel, and non-intrusive meaning that the navigation buttons remain the main focus of the user.
     - The home page consists of: a title, a 'Start' button, a 'Rules' button, and a 'High Scores' button.
-All of these buttons are consistent in design and their functions are supported by icons to indicante their purpose.
+All of these buttons are consistent in design and their functions are supported by icons to indicate their purpose.
     - All buttons have been given hover/transform effects to ensure that users get appropriate feedback when navigating through their options.

       ![Navbar](documentation/website-screenshots/Home-page.png)